Amos Paul Kennedy Jr.: Works

 He has created works that address the violence and oppression from law enforcement, as well as the dehumanizing stereotypes that have historically been used to justify racial inequalities.
 Much like Kennedy's work in the book section 'Why is This Book Needed?'
 Anne H Berry explains that 'The deaths of these black Americans...served as a spark...' both to protests and to writings on what needs to change.
 (Berry and Kennedy, 2022, page 22).
 His pieces engage directly with themes of racial injustice, violence, and inequality, challenging viewers to confront uncomfortable truths.
-As Kennedy stated in an interview, “The words are not just decoration—they are part of the art’s purpose” (Kennedy, 2012).
+As Kennedy stated in an interview, "The words are not just decoration—they are part of the art's purpose" (Kennedy, 2012).
 This focus on text allows Kennedy to bridge the gap between art and activism, using the medium of print to communicate directly with a wide audience.

 In addition to his printmaking, he has been an active participant in workshops and collaborative art projects, engaging with communities across the United States.
 Kennedy believes that art should not be confined to galleries or elite spaces; instead, it should be a tool for collective empowerment.
-As he explains, “Art has the potential to change society, but only if people are involved in making it” (Kennedy, 2011).
+As he explains, "Art has the potential to change society, but only if people are involved in making it" (Kennedy, 2011).

-A study from 2019 shows that African American artists get much less attention from major art museums, showing us that ‘85.4% of the works in the collections of all major US museums belong to white artists, and 87.4% are by men.
-African American artists have the lowest share with just 1.2% of the works; Asian artists with 9%; and Hispanic and Latino artists only 2.8%’.
+A study from 2019 shows that African American artists get much less attention from major art museums, showing us that '85.4% of the works in the collections of all major US museums belong to white artists, and 87.4% are by men.
+African American artists have the lowest share with just 1.2% of the works; Asian artists with 9%; and Hispanic and Latino artists only 2.8%'.

-Despite challenges, his work remains vital, and there is a growing movement in the design community to recognise and celebrate these diverse perspectives.
+One critic noted that Kennedy is "unafraid of asking uncomfortable questions about race and artistic pretension."